jesseduffield/jesseduffield.github.io/_posts/2022-8-15-TrailingCommas.md

 But much of the time, re-ordering lines leads to cleaner code: related things can be closer together, and variables that live for too long can have their live-time reduced by shifting them down closer to where they're actually used in a function.

-The kind of position dependence I care about is the _unnecessary_ kind where you need to pollute your diffs and fiddle with formatting whenever you want to do something as simple as add an item to a list or move an item.
+The kind of order dependence I care about is the _unnecessary_ kind where you need to pollute your diffs and fiddle with formatting whenever you want to do something as simple as add an item to a list or move an item.

-So, what other language constructs create position dependence?
+So, what other language constructs create order dependence?

 ## Javascript: Multi-line const declarations